gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 ![](/Design/Resources/Images/Clova-Client-Voice_Agent-Icon_A_Type.png)

-The A type voice agent must be expressed as follows for the corresponding situation:
+The voice agent of A type icon must be expressed as follows for the corresponding situation:

 | State                | Animation effect                                                                  | Example                                                                              |
 |------------------------|------------------------------------------------------------------------------|---------------------------------------------------------------------------------|